robertohuertasm/shuttle-actix/README.md

 ## Api

+- "/" -> will return an html.
-- "/" -> will return a list of all the notes.
+- "/todos" -> will return a list of all the notes.
-- "/{whatever}" -> will add a note to the database.
+- "/todos/{whatever}" -> will add a note to the database.

 We're using only the `GET` verb even for inserts just for the sake of simplicity.